Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 Be Careful About Taking Advice from Other Families

+As I mentioned before, shoes that are the wrong size can make your child’s AFO virtually worthless.
 I know how excited parents get when they find a pair of shoes that are capable of fitting their child’s AFOs.
 However, I have noticed how most families fit their children in shoes that are too big for their feet.

 Sometimes I see parents recommend specific shoe brands or specific shoe styles just because they found a shoe that fits over their child’s AFO braces.
 The issue is that these parents got the shoes two shoes bigger than their child’s current foot size.
 You will probably fit any shoe in the AFOs if you are getting the shoes that big!